-We have learned that to best serve everyone, we unfortunately cannot host campers with needs that we are not equipped to support.
-This is spelled out on our "fine print" web page which you must read before signing up.
+To best serve everyone, unfortunately we can't host campers with needs we're not equipped to support.
+This is spelled out on our "fine print" web page which you must read before registering.

 English-speakers ages 13-18 from anywhere on planet earth are invited.
-We have approximately 60-100 campers at most sessions.